4/5

 6. Cheated on your partner?

-7. Cheated on an exam or during a study project preparation?
+7. Cheated on an exam or a group assignment?

-9. Behaved inappropriately in a cemetery, church, or another religious place?
+9. Behaved inappropriately in a cemetery, church, or other religious space?

 10. Spread gossip about people you don't like?